Pope Products: History

 Barton Pope and his brothers Raymond and Harley were born in Northam, Western Australia and moved to South Australia with their parents in 1913.
 Their father, previously a storekeeper, began manufacturing irrigation components at their 56?
 66?
 Robert Street, West Croydon home.
 The boys were educated at Pulteney College (later Pulteney Grammar School) and at age 14 Barton began working for his father.
 What started as a father and son operation grew into a small business registered in 1928 as "Pope Sprinklers Ltd." with shareholders Henry, Barton and Harley Pope, Lily Maria Pope and J. H. Richards.
-A new company, "Pope Products Ltd." was floated in 1934 to take over the assets of the old company of the same name which went into voluntary liquidation.
+A new company, "Pope Products Ltd." was floated in 1934 to take over the assets of the old company, which went into voluntary liquidation.
 Shareholders were the two Pope brothers, R. F. Smith, S. H. Carman and Winifred Laura Browne.

 Around 1935 the company moved its operations to Charles Road, Beverley.
 From 1939 an increasing output from the factory was directed towards the war effort; chiefly stamped and cast parts for munitions destined for the Commonwealth munitions factory at Maribyrnong, Victoria and for aircraft production at the Commonwealth Aircraft Corporation at Fishermans Bend.
 The factory underwent significant expansion in the immediate post-war period.